 And not every industry has a marketing funnel that lends itself well to online qualification beyond the initial consideration stage.

 The consideration stage is the second of three stages in the buyer's journey.
-So what does the savvy inbound marketer do in the hazy, hazard-strewn top of the funnel?
-What's the right model for sales and marketing alignment when a lead is actively considering your product, but isn't sure whether they are ready to commit?
+So what does the savvy inbound marketer do in the hazy, hazard strewn top of the funnel?
+What's the right model for sales and marketing alignment when a lead is actively considering your product, but not sure whether they are ready to commit?

-Last week, we talked about helping set Sales’ expectations when following up with awareness-stage leads and help them focus on providing information and context related to the problem the prospect is solving.
-But even in the best situations, using Sales to pursue awareness-stage leads can be inefficient and frustrating.
+Last week we talked about helping set sales’ expectations when following up with leads at the awareness stage focus on providing information and context related to the problem the prospect is solving.
+But even in the best situations, using sales to pursue awareness stage leads can be inefficient and frustrating.

 But wait, just because the gloves are off doesn’t mean you go in swinging for the fences.
 Flailing around like an amateur, repeating awareness-stage questions, will only increase the risk of cooling off your warmed up leads.

 Think about how a good boxer beats their opponent.
 They identify a soft-spot and they exploit it.
 The same tactic works for sales.
 Leads at the consideration stage still have their defenses up but they have revealed one or more soft spots, a specific interest in your product or solution, an unmet need or a preference for your brand.